 Commenting on the partnership, Steve Nash, CEO of the IMI said “The Institute of the Motor Industry are delighted to once again be playing a key role at the British Motor Show, running the Tech Theatre, where visitors to the show will be able to experience and learn about all of the new and emerging automotive technologies; namely electrification, automated driver assistance systems (ADAS), autonomous and highly connected vehicles.

 The Institute will also highlight the broad range of career and learning opportunities available in our dynamic sector.

 After the great success of last year’s inaugural event, the British Motor Show is set to be even bigger and better this year and the IMI team are once again looking forward to being part of it.”

 If you’re thinking of joining the industry but aren’t sure how, or which field to enter, special panel sessions on automotive careers will highlight the variety of roles and opportunities available, and reveal the educational, apprenticeship and career paths available for you to follow.

 Presentations by the IMI will introduce the Institute and its vital contribution to innovation and employment within the industry, as well as to economic growth.
 They are key to providing the most appropriate and recognised professional skills and qualifications to work and around cars.

-Other Tech Theatre partners include: British Motoring Association, The AA; School of Thought which aids young people to gain work opportunities within the motor industry; and Thatcham, a research and development centre, focusing on current and future technologies aimed at making cars and motoring safer and more secure.
+Other Tech Theatre partners include: British Motoring Association, The AA; School of Thought which aids young people to gain work opportunities within the motor industry; Elmo, experts in EV’s and car subscriptions and Thatcham, a research and development centre, focusing on current and future technologies aimed at making cars and motoring safer and more secure.

 Tech Theatre will again be hosted by Shahzad Sheikh (AKA BrownCarGuy) a motoring journalist and content creator who’s been covering the automotive arena for over three decades across the UK and Middle East.